PyCAOS/CAOS/README.rst

 |Build status| |Coverage Status| |Documentation Status|

-CAOS is a useful tool for many organic chemists, but is often a hard one to use in practice.
-This library will seek to provide an easy method of predicting reactions.
+Traditional Computer Assisted Organic Synthesis is a useful tool for many organic chemists, but can often be more difficult to use in practice.
+The CAOS library seeks to provide an easy way of predicting organic chemsitry reactions.

 Documentation
 ~~~~~~~~~~~~~